shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 </div>

 # Results and Discussion

-We used the following metrics for our classification:
-1) Precision
-2) Recall
-3) F1 score
-4) Accuracy

-The confusion matrix for the classification problem in hand is as shown below:

-**XXX confusion matrix image XXX**

-The values of above reported metrics for our classification problem are as follows:
-Precision =
-Recall =
-F1 score =
-Accuracy =

 <!-- Results include a comparative analysis of all classification models (ResNet-45/50/101, VGG-16, Inceptionv3, EfficientNet) trained and tested for identifying expiry dates and classifying items.